Natale di Roma: During the Fascist era

 On April 3, 1921, during a speech in Bologna, the then leader of the Italian Fascist Movement, Benito Mussolini, proclaimed the anniversary of the founding of Rome as an official holiday of fascism.
-This decision was commented on by Antonio Gramsci as the fascism's attempt to naturalize its role in Italian history, through the claim to Roman origins.
+This decision was commented on by Antonio Gramsci as fascism's attempt to naturalize its role in Italian history, through the claim to Roman origins.
 In the document that sanctioned the national-fascist fusion between the Italian Nationalist Association and the National Fascist Party, signed on March 16, 1923, representatives of the two political forces established to celebrate the unifying agreement with a manifesto containing an appeal for national unity, to be posted in all Italian cities on the evening of April 20, the eve of Natale di Roma, a day "signifying the occurred rebirth of Roman greatness".

 On the same April 19, a draft decree-law proposed by President Benito Mussolini was approved by the Council of Ministers, abolishing the holiday on May 1 and fixing the celebration of Labor Day on April 21, Natale di Roma.
 It was the first celebration instituted by Mussolini's government, which, starting from April 21, 1924, became a national holiday, named "Natale di Roma - Labor Day".
 This decree was repealed in 1945, restoring Labor Day to May 1.